derby32/ventas/README.md

 The server now includes a basic HTML interface for the entire prototype.
 Use `/login` to authenticate and then navigate to the pages listed above to manage roles, users, inventory, products, recipes and sales.
-Authentication relies on in-memory cookies so it should only be used for testing.
+Session tokens are stored in the database so authentication survives server restarts, though security remains minimal.